lsst-dm/dmtn-007/index.rst

 I believe that this is a possible way forward in the dipole characterization task in ``dipoleMeasurement``.
-The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is what we do the ``imDiff`` for anyway - then the pre-subtraction data may provide an inaccurate measure of the original source.
-This will also require passing the two pre-subtraction planes (and their variance planes) to the dipole characterization task.
+The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is why we do the DIA for in the first place - then the pre-subtraction data may provide an inaccurate measure of the original source.
+This will also require passing the two pre-subtraction planes (and their variance planes) to the dipole characterization task, and thus a potential slow-down of 3x.

 *Recommendation:* Test the dipole fitting including using the additional (pre-subtraction) data planes, including simulating bright and